rycus86/githooks/docs/git_hooks_update.md

 ### Options

 ```
+      --disable   Disable daily Githooks update checks.
+      --enable    Enable daily Githooks update checks.
   -h, --help      help for update
+      --no        Always deny an update and only check for it.
+      --yes       Always accepts a new update (non-interactive).
 ```

 ### SEE ALSO